Status

 The main question this study aims to answer is:

-Does taking tizanidine for 1 week change acoustic reflex thresholds in the same person, when comparing before and after treatment?
+Does taking tizanidine for 1 week change acoustic reflex thresholds in the same person when comparing before and after treatment?
 Participants who receive tizanidine will undergo hearing and acoustic reflex tests before treatment and again at the end of the treatment period.

 Full description

 The acoustic reflex is a natural protection system of the ear.
 When a loud sound occurs, a tiny muscle called the stapedius contracts.
-This contraction reduces the amount of sound energy that reaches the inner ear and helps protect the inner ear and hearing nerve from acoustic damage.
+This contraction reduces the amount of sound energy that reaches the inner ear and helps protect the inner ear and auditory nerve from acoustic damage.
 If this reflex does not work properly, a person may become more sensitive to loud sounds and may be more vulnerable to noise-related ear injury.

 Enrollment